Yusuf Mohamed (footballer, born 1983)

-Yusuf Mohamed (born 5 November 1983) is a retired Nigerian football defender who played as a right-back.
+Yusuf Mohamed (born 5 November 1983) is a Nigerian former professional footballer who played as a right-back.

 Career

-A defender, Mohamed won the African Champions league title with Enyimba in 2003 and 2004, before moving to Sudanese club Al-Hilal.
+Mohamed won the African Champions league title with Enyimba in 2003 and 2004, before moving to Sudanese club Al-Hilal.

 On 23 January 2009, he completed a move to Swiss side FC Sion from Al-Hilal.
-Mohammed underwent a medical and agreed on a three-and-a-half-year deal in time to beat the transfer deadline, following in the footsteps of compatriot Obinna Nwaneri, who also joined Sion in 2007 after breaking into the Super Eagles squad.
+Mohammed underwent a medical and agreed on a three-and-a-half-year deal in time to beat the transfer deadline, following in the footsteps of compatriot Obinna Nwaneri, who also joined Sion in 2007 after breaking into the Nigeria national team squad.

-Mohammed, who has five caps for his country, previously passed a trial with French side Paris Saint-Germain F.C., but opted to fulfill a pre-contract agreement with the Switzerland club instead.
+Mohammed earned 13 caps for the Super Eagles, previously passed a trial with French side Paris Saint-Germain, but opted to fulfill a pre-contract agreement with the Switzerland club instead.

 He returned to Al-Hilal in May 2010.
-He currently rehabbing from an injury suffered at the 2010 Africa Cup of Nations that led to him being excluded from the 2010 FIFA World Cup team.
+He was later rehabbing from an injury suffered at the 2010 Africa Cup of Nations that led to him being excluded from the 2010 FIFA World Cup team.